China CIF vs. FOB – How to Make the Right Choice?

 Below is an example.
 Customers want to receive the goods in their own warehouses and let the seller pay import duties, but the customers want to control the transportation (because they know they are more efficient than the supplier in terms of transportation).
 So they want DDU, which should be similar to FOB except for transportation.

-It is not complicated to write these into the contract. professional logistics agent can help you see the opportunities and ensure that your contract contains all the essential terms.
+It is not complicated to write these into the contract.
+A professional logistics agent can help you see the opportunities and ensure that your contract contains all the essential terms.

 If you buy in small quantities from Chinese or Indian suppliers, they may not accept customized shipping conditions.
 But if you represent a certain size of your business, they will usually listen to you and show a certain degree of flexibility.